Solo to Tierra del Fuego...

 The U.S., Canada and Mexico route in 2016-2017

 A bit more detail on the Mexico route:

-Now that the Alaska trek has ended, my solo journey south begins.
-The direction on the map, Ushuaia, Argentina, but the true destination lying somewhere in the soul.
+After that experience, my solo journey to South America begins in earnest.
+The direction on the map is Ushuaia, Argentina, but the true destination lies somewhere in the soul.
 Traveling to Patagonia by motorcycle is a bit more common now than in 1991, but for me it's the journey I've waited for and as I've learned from previous travels, it's always about the journey, not the destination.
-I've found that roads are simply pathways to people who will touch your life.
+I've also found that roads are simply pathways to the people who will touch your life.
 We make our plans but they are often confounded, so rather than saying “I’m riding to Ushuaia!”, I’m just going to say “I’m heading south”...

 The route will take me back through Mexico, then Guatemala, Honduras, Nicaragua, Costa Rica and Panama.
-From there, I plan to ship the bike by sailboat to Colombia and explore South America, ending up in Ushuaia and Tierra Del Fuego around February.
+From there, I plan to ship the bike by sailboat to Colombia and explore South America, ending up in the southernmost town of Ushuaia and the literal end of the road in Tierra Del Fuego National Park around February.

 Here are some photos from the recent trek through the West, Canada, Alaska and Mexico and if you have time check out "The Adventures of LoneStar and The Iron Butterfly" for a great photo documentary!